 This sign doesn't take into account any rest areas.
 The sign can also be changed to say 'No services on motorway', this becomes Diagram 2918.1, and similarly Diagram 2330 allows for the more specific 'No services on M1'.

 All of the distances should be to the exit, not the services themselves, as if the services are a few miles from the motorway drivers might see the signs and presume that they don't need to leave yet.

 The signs are funded and maintained by the national highway authority.

 The 2016 documentation began to call this the 'Remote Distance Signage' (RDS), although authorities do like to rename things, so it's probably easier just to call it the 'List', or more formally, 'Diagram 2917'.

 If there is a need for more information than the first sign provides, Diagram 2917 can be used.
 It's always displayed prior to each service area as well.
 It was based on signs used in Germany in the 1950s.
 Before a rest area, a sign in its place saying 'Rest Area 1m' should be used.

-This sign differs because it lists the distance to several services, includes the operators (between 1982 and 2012 only), and can handle services on several roads which is important near motorway junctions or in areas with few services.
-On the original drawings, space was left for a star-rating system which was never introduced, despite a reminder being issued in 2008.
+This sign differs because it lists the distance to several service areas, includes the operators (between 1982 and 2012 only), and can handle services on several roads which is important near motorway junctions or in areas with few services.
+This can quickly become complicated so it's important to follow the rules for consistency, or only show road numbers to reduce reading time.
 Only the next or next-but-one service area on each route can be included and only no more than three motorway routes should be included.